 These challenges provide a wide and varied set of career options for a motivated geoscientist interested in travelling the world, in what is a global geoscience industry.

 Aberdeen is the hub of the European petroleum industry.
 If you’re interested in joining the petroleum industry there is no better place to study in the UK.
 We have great links into local industry with guest lectures, industry focused and sponsored student societies and networking events.
-Moreover, Aberdeen is ranked the 6th top University in the UK for Geology.

 Our strong links with industry give our graduates an employment edge with 90% of our graduates in employment or further study 6 months after graduating, according to the latest UNISTAS survey.